bayileyegnabate/09-surfs-up/README.md

 # Module 9
 ## Overview  of the analysis:
--This analysis is to understand/see the **temperature trends** in Oahu for the months of <span style="color: green">June and December</span> in order to determine if a surf and ice cream shop business would be sustainable year-round.
+* In this analysis we use Jupyter notebook together with Pandas and SQLite to analyze temperature data understand the **temperature trends** in Oahu for the months of **June** and **December** in order to determine if a surf and ice cream shop would be viable business.
 ## Purpose:
-  The main purpose of this analysis is to understand/see the **temperature trends** in Oahu for the months of <span style="color: green">June and December</span> in order to determine if a surf and ice cream shop business would be sustainable year-round.
+* The main purpose of this analysis is to analyze the temperature data from a span of 7 years, from 2010 to 2016 for June and December.
 ## Results:
-* There is a bulleted list that addresses the three key differences in weather between June and December
+* the temperature analyses for June and December show very similar results for - with
 ## Summary:
-- The temperature summary stats for the months of June and December are as follows:
+* The temperature summary stats for the months of June and December are as follows:
 #### Temperature Summary Stats
 <table border="1" class="dataframe">
   <thead>